SCCM Run Script Deployment Step-by-Step Guide – Uninstall 7Zip without Package

 Introduction

 System Center Configuration Manager (SCCM) has an integrated ability to run PowerShell scripts.
 This feature was first introduced in version 1706 as a pre-release.
-This feature is no longer a pre-release feature, beginning with version SCCM 1802 (more details about the SCCM version).
+This feature is no longer pre-release, beginning with version SCCM 1802 (more details about the SCCM version).

-There is an ability to run PowerShell scripts (SCCM run script) on Client devices using the SCCM administrator console.
-The script can run either to a specific device or a specific collection.
+The SCCM administrator console allows you to run PowerShell scripts (SCCM run script) on Client devices.
+The script can run on a specific device or a specific collection.

-The script deployment option from collection makes it easier to automate the task.
-The example: uninstall the application or restart the service to all client devices.
+The script deployment option from the collection makes it easier to automate tasks.
+For example, you can uninstall the application or restart the service on all client devices.

 Related Post – SCCM Run PowerShell Script Directly from Collections and Real-Time Graphical Representation SCCM Run Script Results